Despite its accepted legal and social status, alcohol is a very dangerous drug.

 For many who do slip back into addictive behaviors, the following are the common reasons why alcohol relapse occurs:

-To answer the question why do alcoholics relapse, the most common reason is stress.
+To answer the question of why do alcoholics relapse, the most common reason is stress.
 Stress is perhaps the number one trigger in relapse alcoholism.
 Some of the most common stresses recovering alcoholics face on a daily basis include loss of a loved one, financial burdens, long work hours and family tensions.

 Surprisingly, positive events such as a job promotion or entering a new intimate relationship can also trigger an alcohol relapse event.
 No matter its source, stress reduce a person’s energy and focus.
 As a result, a person in recovery becomes more vulnerable to relapse back to alcoholism.